Volunteer Involvement: Attention Business People!

 We need your help to make this work!

 We need small amounts of volunteer time (no funding necessary, but appreciated) to help guide and mentor our participating students to successful completion of a their internships.
-Once a Rainmakers Candidate recruits a business that will ‘sponsor’ the internship experience, an individual from that company will ‘manage’ the Candidate during the two-week internship he or she will serve, and critique the product/project submitted at the end of the Rainmakers Internship.
+Once a Rainmakers Candidate recruits a business that will ‘host’ the internship experience, an individual from that company will ‘manage’ the Candidate during the two-week internship he or she will serve, and critique the product/project submitted at the end of the Rainmakers Internship.
 We estimate that a Rainmaker Internship Host will need to devote no more than 10 hours over the duration of the student’s two-week experience.

 To protect everyone involved with our experiences, no intern ever meets with a business volunteer (Mentor or Manager) in-person.
 All interactions between business volunteers (Mentor or Manager), and participating students (who must be 18 years of age prior to contacting a potential business Host) are conducted via conference call or webinars that have multiple participants.
 All written communication is done via email (never text message — phone numbers are never exchanged) with copies going to The Internship Depot Site Director, who will be selected by the participating school district.